Psychology

 PS-312 Psychology of Adolescence

-The mental, emotional, social and physical changes of contemporary adolescence are examined with emphasis on family, peer and school influence.
+The cognitive, emotional, social and physical changes of contemporary adolescence and emerging adulthood are examined with emphasis on family, peer and school influence.

 Fall and Spring and every year.
 3 Credits